niaid/dsb/README.md

 singlet_object = SetAssayData(object = singlet_object, slot = "CITE", new.data = normalized_matrix)
 ```

-In reality you might want to confirm the cells called as “Negative” have
+In practice, you would want to confirm that the cells called as
-low RNA / gene content to be certain there are no contaminating cells.
+“negative” indeed have low RNA / gene content to be certain that there

-Also it is not necessary but we reccomend hash demultiplexing with the
+are no contaminating cells.
+Also, we recommend hash demultiplexing with
-raw output from cellranger rather than the processed output
+the *raw* output from cellranger rather than the processed output
+(i.e. outs/raw\_feature\_bc\_matrix).
+This output contains all barcodes
-(i.e. outs/raw\_feature\_bc\_matrix) will have more empty droplets from
+and will have more empty droplets from which the HTODemux function will
-which the HTODemux function will be able to estimate the negative
+be able to estimate the negative distribution.
+This will also have the
-distribution.
-This will also have the benefit of creating more droplets
+benefit of creating more empty droplets to use as built-in protein
-to use as built protein background controls in the DSB function.
+background controls in the DSB function. **please see vignettes in the
+“articles” tab at <https://mattpm.github.io/dsb/> for a detailed
+workflow detailing these steps**

 ## example workflow Seurat version 2